managedkaos/collections/README.md

   - Use the response from TMDB to create the collection files for Jekyll
   - Create the collection file in the proper location, `_movies` or `_shows`
   - Update the collection file according to the response
-- Once collection files are created or upated, generate the static site
+- Once collection files are created or updated, generate the static site

 ## CSV Data